-Four Ethernet ports are located on the I/O backplane.
+Two Ethernet ports are located on the I/O backplane.
 A dedicated IPMI LAN port is also included to provide KVM support for IPMI 2.0.
 These ports accept RJ45 type cables.
-Please refer to Section 5-11 for LAN LED information.

 Internal Speaker

 The internal speaker, located at SP1, can be used to provide audible indications for various beep codes.
 See the table on the right for pin definitions..